![]() |

 [John's Reply]Thanks for your input Dane.
 I haven't heard of those brands of windows but will take a look.
 Its funny that the Renewal salesman stresses to stay away from vinyl windows yet they seem to be the most popular.
 Of course he is trying to sell his composite window.
 No doubt pros and cons with any company.

-[Site Editor's Answer]John, I let the energy efficiency numbers of a high quality vinyl window compared to a Renewal window speak for themselves.
+[Editor Answer]John, I let the energy efficiency numbers of a high quality vinyl window compared to a Renewal window speak for themselves.
 A Renewal composite double hung air infiltration is right around .15, while an Okna 500 double hung (their mid range window) is .02.
 That's a measure of how much air is allowed through the window -- the Renewal is a mediocre number, while the Okna is nearly unbeatable.
 Only a .01 beats it, which the Okna 800 achieves.
 Take that Renewal By Andersen! :)

-Marvin Windows In WisconsinDane, I have a lovely porch that has french swing in windows interspersed with some stationary windows.
+Windows Replacement Cost In WisconsinDane, I have a lovely porch that has french swing in windows interspersed with some stationary windows.
 There are 15 all total, 9 facing south (3 stationary), 4 facing East, (2 stationary), and 2 facing West (1 stationary).
 There is a storm door also facing West.
 They completely take up all of the space on those 3 sides.
 Dimensions are East 7’6”, South 17’6”, West 4’4” width and all are 50” long.
 All of the windows have storms and screens that are in very good shape with the exception of the stationary windows that have only storms.

-[Site Editor's Answer]Joan, this is one of those projects where lots of bids from local companies is a must to get a number of options, prices, and brands.
+[Editor Answer]Joan, this is one of those projects where lots of bids from local companies is a must to get a number of options, prices, and brands.
 The different companies could vary widely in what prices and approaches they will take.
 Some may suggest only replacing your stationary or fixed windows with a quality vinyl window that has a good low-e glass that will block most of the UV and heat entering the window.
 This glass will likely be darker than what you have, which may or may not be an issue for you.

 [Site Editor's Answer]Jim, the entry level Slocomb series is not a very good window and that's reflected in the price.
 The Slocomb premium models are pretty solid though.
 While I don't have any specific recommendations for Connecticut, I'd suggest the following: